rogerioMB-hub/RadioEnge-LoraMesh-Module/README.md

 # RadioEnge-LoraMesh-Module
-This is the oficial documentation of the Radionenge's LoRa Mesh module descripted in their site: https://www.radioenge.com.br/produto/modulo-loramesh/ I also downloaded all this documments here.
+This is the oficial documentation of the Radionenge's LoRa Mesh module described in their site: https://www.radioenge.com.br/produto/modulo-loramesh/ I also downloaded all this documments here.
 Below, the links from the site mentioned above.